-WOOD: A white oak.
-A heavy, hard, strong, tough, very durable in contact with the soil, rich, dark brown (similar to that of white oak).
-Logs often have a large amount of grub holes and other defects.
+WOOD: Heavy, hard, strong, tough, very durable in contact with the soil, rich, dark brown (similar to that of white oak).

-USES: The same as that of white oak.
+USES: The same as those of white oak.

-DISTRIBUTION: Confined to stream bottoms and rich low grounds, plentiful in the deeper swamps of the coastal plain and occurring in the Piedmont as far inland as Carroll, Gwinnett, and Oglethorpe Counties.
+DISTRIBUTION: Confined to stream bottoms and rich low grounds, plentiful in the deeper swamps of the coastal plain and occurring in the piedmont as far inland as Carroll, Gwinnett, and Oglethorpe counties.

-CHESTNUT OAK
+CHESTNUT OAK (Quercus montana Willd.)

-(Quercus prinus L.)

 DESCRIPTION: Leaves deciduous in autumn, 4 to 9 inches long, 11⁄2 to 3 inches wide, oblong, tapering at each end, often broadest above the middle; margin scalloped or wavy; dark green and shiny above, paler and slightly hairy below.
-Fruit an egg-shaped, shiny acorn, 1 to 11⁄2 inches long, enclosed for 1/3 to 1⁄2 its length by a thin cup; kernel not bitter.
+Fruit an egg-shaped, shiny acorn, 1 to 11⁄2 inches long, enclosed for 1⁄3 to 1⁄2 its length by a thin cup; kernel not bitter.
 Bark grayish brown to darker, on older trees very deeply and coarsely furrowed.
 A tree 60 to 70 feet high with a trunk 3 to 4 feet in diameter, generally divided 15 to 20 feet above the ground into large limbs, spreading into a broad irregular head.